srm-soumya/cloud-check/Readme.md

 | AWS            | US-East    | 1 K80   | ami-005a6c65, p2.xlarge, HDD  |            1431 |       $0.90 |      $0.36 |

 #### Paperspace
-From the experiment results Paperspace looks like the most viable option, with Cost / run 2.5x times compared to the second best.
-However, it took me 4-5 attempts to ssh into the VM and also everytime you create a new VM for experimentaion you have to pay an extra cost of atleast $5 for storage.
+From the experiment results, Paperspace looks like the most viable option, with Cost/run 2.5x times compared to the second best.
+However, it took me 4-5 attempts to ssh into the VM and also every time you create a new VM for experimentation you have to pay an extra cost of at least $5 for storage.

 #### Microsoft Azure
-Azure comes with Data Science Virual Machines (DSVMs) which is a pre-configured Virtual Machine for ML and DL workflows.
+Azure comes with Data Science Virtual Machines (DSVMs) which is a pre-configured Virtual Machine for ML and DL workflows.
 It is very easy to set up and start working on these machines.
 Among the major cloud providers, Azure NC6v2 DSVM with P100 GPUs seems to be the best alternative.
-However, most of our time is spent in experimenting with the different models rather than training production ready deep learning models, so we are looking for options where Cost / hour is the cheapest.
+However, most of our time is spent in experimenting with the different models rather than training production ready deep learning models, so we are looking for options where Cost/hour is the cheapest.

 #### Google Compute Engine
-GCE doesnot come with any pre-configured VMs for DL workflow, so we had to start a vanilla Ubuntu 16.04 server and installed the required binaries and libraries for the experiment.
-Although the Cost / run is comparatively high for GCE compared to Azure & AWS, it seems to be the chepeast solution available out there, which is good for team members to experiment and learn.
+GCE doesn't come with any pre-configured VMs for DL workflow, so we had to start a vanilla Ubuntu 16.04 server and installed the required binaries and libraries for the experiment.
+Although the Cost/run is comparatively high for GCE compared to Azure & AWS, it seems to be the cheapest solution available out there, which is good for team members to experiment and learn.

-Based on the above considerations, we have decided to use GCE for experimentaion and Azure NC_v2 series machines for training larger models.
+Based on the above considerations, we have decided to use GCE for experimentation and Azure NC_v2 series machines for training larger models.

 ## Further Consideration: